The Pennoni Honors College

-The Center for Cultural Outreach produces or assists with several publications, ranging from broad on-line journals that reach an international audience to publications specifically serving the Drexel community.
+The Center for Cultural Outreach publishes several publications, ranging from online magazines that reach an international audience to publications specifically serving the Drexel community.
 The Center’s name reflects its mission of creating innovating publishing initiatives and developing new forms of cultural engagement for students, as well as connection with audiences beyond Drexel.
 The Center’s publications include:

 The Smart Set is Drexel University's online arts & culture journal, which has won national and international acclaim for its essays, reporting, and criticism.
 The journal is regularly linked by such high-profile publications as The New York Times, The New Yorker, The Atlantic, The Economist, and Arts & Letters Daily.
-Enjoying readership all over the world, The Smart Set logged around two million page-views in 2009.
+Enjoying readership all over the world, The Smart Set logged around 1.5 million pageviews in 2013.
 Besides a stable of award-winning professional writers and some of Drexel's top faculty as contributors, The Smart Set also hires talented students to help with editing, writing, photography, and design.

 Table Matters is an online journal exploring the intersection of food and culture.
-It is published in affiliation with Drexel’s Culinary Arts program.
+It is published in affiliation with Drexel’s Center for Hospitality & Sport Management program.
 It offers students and faculty opportunities to write and edit content on a topic that has grown in popularity and importance in recent years.